jornada-im/documentation/docs/jrn_metabase_populate.md

 5. Open the `DataSetEntities` table and enter information for the data entities.
 If there are more than one you will enter multiple new rows and order them in the ``EntitySortOrder` column.
 The `DataSetID` and `EntitySortOrder` columns together identify <dataEntities> in other tables, such as for "DataSetAttributes."
 6. Edit the "DataSetAttributes" table
     - Rows containing a `DataSetID` and `EntitySortOrder` of one will be for describing the attribues in the first dataEntity included in the dataset.
-    - Additional rows with the same `DataSetID` and incremented `EntitySortOrders` (2, 3, 4...) will be used for attributes describing columns in additional dataEntities.
-7. Continue until all table are filled out...
-8. Note that many columns have constraints set - they will need to contain values, and these may be required to come from a parent table.

 ### Things to remember